LoyolaChicagoBooks/scala-tdd/source/environment.rst

 - artifact ID
 - version (of the artifact)
 - configuration (within the sbt build lifecycle)

+In particular, the ``Test`` configuration indicates that this dependency is required to compile and run the tests for this project but to compile or run the main project code itself.

 Furthermore, some dependencies are "cross-built" against different versions of Scala.
 For example, the ScalaTest library comes in the form of two artifacts, ``scalatest_2.10`` and ``scalatest_2.11``, for use with the corresponding versions of Scala.

-When we use "%%" between
-organization ID and artifact ID, sbt automatically appends an underscore and the Scala version to the artifact ID.
+When we use ``%%`` between organization ID and artifact ID, sbt automatically appends an underscore and the Scala version to the artifact ID.

 For example, if our Scala version is 2.10, then

 .. code-block:: scala